The Challenge: Prioritize Underserved Populations in our Clean Energy Future

 About EmPower Massachusetts

 EmPower Massachusetts offers multiple stages of investment in communities and community-based organizations so that they can explore, develop, and implement program models or projects that provide access to the benefits of clean energy for previously underserved populations.
 This MassCEC program crowd-sources new and innovative ideas, then helps put them into action.
-EmPower offers funding to:
+EmPower offers funding to meet the following goals:

 - Build organizational capacity ($5,000 to $25,000 grants)